giannisgks/PythonHuffmanCoding/README.md

 The current code takes a text from a file and uses Huffman Coding to assign shorter codes to more frequent symbols and longer codes to less frequent symbols, minimizing the overall encoded length.
-It calculates the probability of occurance on each of the English alphabet etters, their binary code and prints the Entropy, the Average Code Length and the compression efficiency.
+It calculates the probability of occurance on each of the English alphabet etters, their binary code and prints the Entropy, the Average Code Length and the Compression Efficiency.